mork-optimization/mork/docs/features/instance-selection.md

 Then, characteristics are standardized and the PCA (Principal Component Analysis) method is used to reduce the dimensionality of the characteristics set.
-To decide how many components should be used, we select the minimum number of components whose accumulated explained variance ratio is greater than a configured preset, normally 90%, and the pca.pdf is generated containing a diagram detailing this step.
+To decide how many components should be used, we select the minimum number of components whose accumulated explained variance ratio is greater than a configured preset, normally 90%, and the `$output/pca.pdf` is generated containing a diagram detailing this step.
 ![PCA](pca.png)